Asynchronous Programming

 }

-The wait function wraps setTimeout in a promise that resolves after the given amount of milliseconds.
+The wait function wraps setTimeout in a promise that resolves after the given number of milliseconds.
 This is useful for controlling the speed of the playback.

 let video = new VideoPlayer(clipImages, 100);